Sample – Fraud Risk Universe

 The risk assessment, which some say is easy and I disagree, should identify fraud schemes and the acts that could potentially occur, possible concealment strategies that could be used by the fraudster to avoid detection, possible conversion tactics, the individuals or gatekeepers who pose the highest risk of committing fraud, controls that are in place to deter or detect fraud and a list of warning signals or “red flags” that are useful in many ways, including assessing the design of controls.

-The success of the fraud risk assessment process hinges on how effectively the results are reported and what the organization then does with those results – in other words as Tom Fox and Jay Rosen say, “How is it operationalized”? – See Practice Pointer below.
+The success of the fraud risk assessment process hinges on how effectively the results are reported and what the organization then does with those results – in other words as Tom Fox says, “How is it operationalized”? – See Practice Pointer below.

 Here is my recipe..

-- Identify, understand, and evaluate the company’s operating environment and the pressures that exist.
+- Identify, understand, and evaluate the company’s business and operating environment along with the pressures that exist.

-- Understand the strategy and objectives put forth.
+- Consider the strategy and objectives put forth.
 This helps with assessing pressure and possible override.

 - Evaluate and determine your Fraud Risk Universe (See graphic above)